stegodasha/Bioinformatic_tools/README.md

 - `gc_count_filter` — filter sequences by parameter gc_bounds
 - `length_filter` — filter sequences by parameter length_bounds
 - `quality_threshold_filter` — filter qualities by parameter quality_threshold
+- `read_file` — write a  fastq file as a dictionary
+- `write_file` — record a dictionary filtered by parameters as a fastq file

 **Usage example**